Macrometacorp/docs/docs/c8ql/tutorial/graph-traversal.md

 title: Part 5 - Graph Traversal
 ---

-Relations such as between parents and children can be modeled as graph.
-In C8, two documents (a parent and a child character document) can be linked by an edge document.
-Edge documents are stored in edge collections and have two additional attributes: `_from` and `_to`.
+Two documents, such as a parent character document and a child character document, can be linked by an edge document and modeled as a graph.
+Edge documents are stored in Graph Edge collections and have two additional attributes: `_from` and `_to`.
 They reference any two documents by their document IDs (`_id`).

 ## ChildOf relations